psss/did/README.rst

 changes) for given week, month, quarter, year or selected date range.
 By default all available stats for this week are reported.

+Based on the config, ``did`` explores user's activity for given tools in provided time frame.
+For example checks all configured git repositories for the list of commits or contacts Bugzilla to search for bugs created, modified or closed.

+Some information (like git commits) is gathered from the local file system, but usually individual plugins are contacting remote API of the tool to query for the latest data.
+For tools which provide a public API there is no need for authentication.
+Some plugins support Kerberos, other need to create an authentication token.
+See individual plugin documentation for details.

 Synopsis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~